Deejo Knife Review

 In this section, you’ll read a sampling of buyer feedback sourced from a variety of review sites and blogs around the web to help you understand what Deejo knives are really like.

-Heading to Amazon first, we found the 27g Juniper Wood Knife with an overall 4.6/5 star rating from 181 shoppers.
+Heading to Amazon first, I found the 27g Juniper Wood Knife with an overall 4.6/5 star rating from 181 shoppers.
 If you’d like to see how that score was calculated, have a peek at the snapshot below:

 - 5 stars: 71%